+The periodicals collection is one of the essential sources for textual and iconographic research in fashion field.
 The documentation center possesses some 600 titles, 200 of which are relatively complete: in all, close to 47,000 issues.
 The collection begins with a modest gathering of magazines from the early 1800s and expands from the mid-19th century onwards.
 The 20th century is the nucleus, however, including such seminal titles as Fémina, Les Modes, L’Art et la Mode, Jardin des Modes, Vogue, l’Officiel de la Couture et de la Mode, Elle and Dépêche Mode.
 Some elements of the collection are extremely fragile and are available for consultation only by researchers and postgraduate students.

 These files devoted to couture houses, designers, and brands were created in the early 1990s.
 Covering the period from the 1970s up to the present day, they are regularly updated and cover the fashion press chronologically via articles, photos and advertisements.

 This extremely fragile collection is kept in storage and is available only to researchers and postgraduate students.
 The earliest pattern dates from 1852 and is the first of a continuing series extending through to 1989.
 For the most part these patterns are taken from magazines like La Mode Illustrée, Le Magasin des Demoiselles, Fémina, Le Petit Echo de la Mode, Modes et Travaux, Elle and La Coquette.
 They bear eloquent witness to the evolution of the fashionable silhouette and the circulation of different fashions.